tecnickcom/farmhash64/.github/pull_request_template.md

 - [ ] Any new code follows the style guidelines of this project.
 - [ ] The code changes have been self-reviewed.
 - [ ] Corresponding changes to the documentation have been made.
-- [ ] The version has been updated in the VERSION and examples/service/go.mod files.
+- [ ] The version has been updated in the VERSION file.

 ## Type of change: